Spring Boot file upload example

 </html>

-Run the Ajax Spring Boot file uploader
+Run the Spring MVC file uploader

 With the Spring controller coded in Java and the HTML file saved to the templates directory, a developer can deploy and test the application.
 When the application runs, the URL to bring up the HTML5 file upload form in the browser is: